georgebarwood/georgebarwood.github.io/README.md

 <h3>CREATE SCHEMA</h3>

 <p>CREATE SCHEMA name
    <p>Creates a new schema.
 Every database object (Table,View,Procedure,Function) has an associated schema.
+Schemas are used to organise database objects into logical categories.<h2>Table definition</h2>
+   <h3>CREATE TABLE</h3>
-Schemas are used to organise database objects into logical categories.<h2>Table definition</h2><h3>CREATE TABLE</h2><p>CREATE TABLE schema.tablename ( Colname1 Coltype1, Colname2 Coltype2, ... )<p>Creates a new base table.
+   <p>CREATE TABLE schema.tablename ( Colname1 Coltype1, Colname2 Coltype2, ... )<p>Creates a new base table.
 Every base table is automatically given an Id column, which auto-increments on INSERT ( if no explicit value is supplied).<p>The data types are as follows:
 <ul>
 <li>tinyint, smallint, int, bigint : signed integers of size 1, 2, 4 and 8 bytes respectively.
 <li>float, double : floating point numbers of size 4 and 8 bytes respectively.